 - Morning meetings – Schedule these lessons during your morning meeting as activities.

 - Prewritten plans – Create your own lesson plans or use kindness lessons that are already created for you.

-- Roleplaying – Share scenarios with kids so they gain opportunities to think through situations, discuss how they might handle them, and act them out.
+- Role-playing – Share scenarios with kids so they can think through situations, discuss how they might handle them, and act them out.

 Provide opportunities for kids to practice random acts of kindness throughout the day.
 It takes a little extra planning to make these opportunities available, but they create great learning moments.

-- Give compliments – One their own pad of sticky notes, kids can write a compliment to another child and stick it on their desk when they aren’t looking.
+- Give compliments – On their own pad of sticky notes, kids can write a compliment to another child and stick it on their desk when they aren’t looking.

 - Bucket filling – Teach kids to be a “bucket filler” – similar to giving compliments, each child attempts to fill the buckets of others by saying or doing kind things.
 You can find pre-written bucket filler lesson plans in the store.

 - Play games – Play Kindness Bingo.
 Each time a child completes a kind act, they mark that spot.
 When their card is full, they get a prize.